apache/echarts-doc/en/tutorial/renderer.md

 # Render by Canvas or SVG

 Most browser-side charting libraries use SVG or Canvas as their underlying renderer.
-In the scope of Apache ECharts (incubating)<sup>TM</sup>, they are usually interchangeable, without critical differences.
+In the scope of Apache ECharts<sup>TM</sup>, they are usually interchangeable, without critical differences.
 However, in some cases, they show notable differences in performance or functionality.

 ECharts has been using Canvas as its renderer (use VML for IE8-) from the beginning.
-As of [ECharts v3.8](https://github.com/apache/incubator-echarts/releases) we provide an SVG renderer (beta version) as another option.
+As of [ECharts v3.8](https://github.com/apache/echarts/releases) we provide an SVG renderer (beta version) as another option.
 Either of them can be used by specifing parameter [renderer](api.html#echarts.init) as `'canvas'` or `'svg'` when initailizing a chart instance.

 > Both SVG and Canvas, which are very different rendering implementations, are supported in ECharts by leveraging the Canvas and SVG renderers offered by the [zender](https://github.com/ecomfe/zrender) library.